MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pmi/ns-pmi-_pmi_reported_capabilities.md

 A null-terminated, Unicode string that contains descriptive information about the power meter.
 This information is specific to the implementation by the original OEM.

-##### - Flags.PMI_CAPABILITIES_DISCHARGE_ONLY

-This bit is set if the power meter reports data only when the power supply is discharging.
-This is typically the case on mobile battery systems or some uninterruptible power supplies (UPSs).

-##### - Flags.PMI_CAPABILITIES_SUPPORT_BUDGETING

-This bit is set if the power meter supports power budgeting.

-##### - Flags.PMI_CAPABILITIES_SUPPORT_MEASUREMENT

-This bit is set if the power meter supports power measurement.

-##### - Flags.PMI_CAPABILITIES_SUPPORT_THRESHOLDS

-This bit is set if the power meter supports power thresholds.

 ## -remarks